GST / HST Information for Nonprofit Organizations

 What is GST / HST?

 Some provinces combine the GST with their provincial sales tax (PST) to create a harmonized sales tax (HST).
 Once your organization is registered for GST, you are also registered for HST.
+The HST simplifies the taxation process by having one combined tax rate.

-Every GST/HST registrant (including charities and NPOs) is required to collect the taxes owing on the taxable supplies they provide and remit them to the Canada Revenue Agency (CRA).
+Every GST/HST registrant (including charities and NPOs) is required to collect the taxes owing on the taxable supplies they provide and remit them to the Canada Revenue Agency (CRA)

 When to register for GST / HST